-The music industry is unfortunately still very much a male dominated market.
-Glastonbury created an all-female stage this year, after their 2015 festival line-up was made up of 86% men.
+The music industry is unfortunately still very much a male-dominated market.
+Glastonbury created an all-female stage this year after its 2015 festival line-up was made up of 86% men.
 Dance festival Creamfields had just 3% female musicians booked.
-We caught up with Cardiff based musician Estelle Ios from all girl band, Baby Queens, to discuss being a woman in the industry.
+We caught up with Cardiff based musician Estelle Ios from all-girl band, Baby Queens, to discuss being a woman in the industry.

 I was born in the mid-eighties, and like most kids, I was immersed in pop culture from a young age.
 My first album was Jason Donavon on cassette in 1989, I was 4-years-old.
 I would definitely have classed myself as a music fan, even back then.
 By 1995 my bedroom wall was covered in posters of the Gallagher brothers.
 My sister bought me ‘What’s The Story Morning Glory‘ for Christmas that year, I’m still an Oasis fan 20 years later.
 The next decade shaped my influences as a fan of music and must have had a profound effect on my influences as a songwriter.
 Back then it didn’t occur to me that there were more male bands than female; I loved bands like Hole and Mazzy star as much as Nirvana and the Ramones.
 I was given an acoustic guitar age thirteen and the first things I learned were Disarm by the Smashing Pumpkins and Come As You Are by Nirvana.
 When I was fourteen I got an electric guitar.
 I blew the amp twice cranking the volume, I loved that distortion switch.
 I only ever learned power chords, what more do you need?
 I started writing songs in my teens, me and my sister would learn chords to Weezer and Greenday, singing in our bedroom together.
 It was like we always knew we would be in a band someday.